-This registration form contains all the information we need to promote your work during this upcoming holiday shopping season.
+This registration form contains all the information we need to promote your work as part of the Montana artist directory.

-We will use the information contained here to encourage our patrons to support local artists when buying for the holidays (and beyond)!
+We will use the information contained here to encourage our patrons to support local artists whenever they shop.

 SLAM is a non-profit located in Bozeman, Montana.
 We are dedicated to supporting the arts in the state in a manner that enriches and involves the community.